-The bones of skeleton 4 that were recovered were looked at for ageing.
-The maxillary fragment and the right petrous portion were too fragmentary to age, but the left petrous portion was not.
-It measured 35mm in length and 16mm in width, giving an age estimation of 38 weeks (prenatal).
-It should be mentioned here, however, that the method used (Fazekas and Kósa 1978) is based on twentieth century Hungarian foetal remains and so the age estimation may be slightly inaccurate due to variation through time and distance.
+The maxillary fragment and the right petrous portion were too fragmentary to determine an age at death, but the left petrous portion was not.
+It measured 35 mm in length and 16mm in width, giving an age estimation of thirty eight weeks (prenatal).
+It should be mentioned, however, that the method used (Fazekas and Kósa 1978) is based on twentieth century Hungarian foetal remains and so the age estimation may be slightly inaccurate due to variations in time and geography.
+Therefore, the individual is classed as perinatal, with a possibility of neonatal.

-Skeleton 5 was found in trench 5 in close proximity to skeleton 8 and mixed with the remains of skeletons 6(1), 6(2), and 7.
+Skeleton 5 was found in the wall destruction deposit (5003) filling the rock cut ditch in Trench 5 in close proximity to Skeleton 8 and comingled with the remains of Skeletons 6(1), 6(2), and 7.
 It was disarticulated, and only a small portion of the individual was recovered.
+Due again to the incompleteness of the skeleton, its sex cannot be determined.